StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-12-31-moa-competition-tutorial1.md

 The goal of this blog post is to describe a medal winning solution to the [MoA competition](https://www.kaggle.com/c/lish-moa/overview) on Kaggle.
 Since this was my first ranked competition on Kaggle and I do not have plenty of Data Science experience I would say that this blog post is going to be most suitable for beginners in this domain.

 While describing the solution, my idea is to focus more on the overall concepts rather than going into details of the code.
+All of the solution code was implemented in Python but because my favorite programming language is Swift all of the code snippets in this post are gonna be written in Swift.

 # Competition explanation